-The ambient temperature sensor is a Negative Temperature Coefficient (NTC) thermistor that provides the ATCM with an input of external air temperature.
+The ambient temperature sensor is a negative temperature coefficient (NTC) thermistor that provides the ATC module with an input of external air temperature.
 The sensor is attached to a bracket on the rear of the bumper beam, on the vehicle center-line.